 $10,000 Eagle Sponsors receive their corporate name on the Top Educator award, along with a table for 6 executives at our annual Gala dinner for 500 of the City’s top education executives.
 Their name also will be connected to the event as an Eagle Sponsor on our press release and Fox newscast, to reach up to 300,000 local viewers.
 Award winners receive an interview with the local PBS radio station, where the Eagle Sponsor will again be mentioned.
 The awards and their sponsors are posted for a year on our website and Facebook page, with 75,000 hits annually and 20,000 friends, respectively.

 5. Send your proposal

 Emailing is usually the best means of sending business correspondence.
-This means you want to send it as a simple, easy to download PDF file so that users of various email systems and phone applications can access it.
-You might have to send the proposal more than once, or follow up with a receipt of proposal email without an attachment to ensure that it did not get caught in SPAM filters.
+This means you want to send it as a simple, easy-to-download PDF file so that users of various email systems and phone applications can access it.
+You might have to send the proposal more than once or follow up with a receipt of proposal email without an attachment to ensure that it did not get caught in SPAM filters.

 6. Call to follow up

 Always call to follow up on your emailed or mailed proposal, within a week or two of sending it.
 If the contact wants to reject you outright, request a meeting, or invite her to visit your offices to renegotiate a different sponsorship concept.
-With businesses, a ‘no’ from someone that has expressed interest or bothered to speak with you can almost always be converted to a ‘yes’ with persistence and by changing your sales pitch until you find the right angle.
+With businesses, a ‘no’ from someone who has expressed interest or bothered to speak with you can almost always be converted to a ‘yes’ with persistence and by changing your sales pitch until you find the right angle.